bass-dandy/simpai/packages/dbpf-transform/README.md

 # dbpf-transform

-Browser-friendly TypeScript library for serializing and deserializing DBPF package files used by The Sims 2*
+Browser-friendly TypeScript library for serializing and deserializing DBPF package files used by The Sims 2.

-*This may or may not work for DBPF files used by other EA games from that era, I've only tested The Sims 2!
+This may or may not work for DBPF files used by other EA games from that era - I've only tested The Sims 2!

 [Note: this package is experimental.
 Minor version upgrades denote breaking changes.]